-A stock dividend is the issuance by a corporation of its common stock to its shareholders without any consideration.
+A stock dividend is the issuance by a corporation of its common stock to shareholders without any consideration.
 If a corporation issues less than 25 percent of the total amount of the number of previously outstanding shares to shareholders, the transaction is accounted for as a stock dividend.
 If the issuance is for a greater proportion of the previously outstanding shares, the transaction is instead accounted for as a stock split.

 A business typically issues a stock dividend when it does not have sufficient cash to pay out a normal dividend, and so resorts to a "paper" distribution of additional shares to shareholders.
 A stock dividend is never treated as a liability of the issuer, since the issuance does not reduce assets.
 Consequently, this type of dividend cannot realistically be considered a distribution of assets to shareholders.

 When there is a stock dividend, the related accounting is to transfer from retained earnings to the capital stock and additional paid-in capital accounts an amount equal to the fair value of the additional shares issued.
-The fair value of the additional shares issued is based on their market value after the dividend is declared.
+This fair value is based on their market value after the dividend is declared.

 Stock Dividend Example

 Davidson Motors declares a stock dividend to its shareholders of 10,000 shares.
 The fair value of the stock is $5.00, and its par value is $1.00.
 Davidson records the following entry: